[Mr David Crausby in the Chair]

 if his Bill became law.

 Although not perfect, the protection now offered in England and Wales is perhaps evidence that Government intervention might be the answer to helping pubs thrive, and I am sympathetic to a cause that looks to make this equal across all of the United Kingdom.
 However, it is worth reminding hon.
-Members that the pub landscape in Scotland is very different to that in England and Wales.
+Members that the pub landscape in Scotland is very different from that in England and Wales.
 Most pubs in Scotland are independent free trades, whereas in England the majority are tenanted, so it remains unclear as to how effective the proposed Bill in Scotland would be.
 I look forward to hearing what my MSP colleagues in my party and others make of the legislation.

 I am supportive of anything that can be done to help pubs across Scotland and the wider United Kingdom.
 It is no secret that, over the past few years, many have been shutting down at an alarming rate.
 I am sure hon.
 Members from rural constituencies like mine are particularly aware of this.
 None the less, all is not doom and gloom.
 The importance of pubs in our communities is profound.
 For hundreds of years people have been able to congregate in our pubs with friends, neighbours and family members.
 No doubt many of this country’s finest ideas and movements have been dreamt up at a night in the pub.
-This sentiment is truer today than on any other on the eve of our celebration of Robert Burns.
+This sentiment is truer today than on any other, on the eve of our celebration of Robert Burns.
 The pubs’ practical role is clear, too.
 The great “Pub is the Hub” initiative helps publicans expand their offering into being the local newsagent, post office or village shop in communities that have lost those services, increasing the viability and integral value of a community pub.

 In Berwickshire, Roxburgh and Selkirk alone, 800 jobs are supported by the pubs and drinks sector, and it is growing.
 Great pubs such as the Auld Cross Keys Inn in Denholm are regularly mentioned in CAMRA’s “Good Beer Guide”, and good pubs need good beer.
 In the Borders, those are supplied by the fantastic Born in the Borders and the award-winning Tempest brewery, to name just two.
 Thriving distillers are creating innovative gins and bringing whisky production back to the Borders for the first time since 1837.